-Since they are usually working dogs and not companion animals, obedienc training is not an issue, which is probably a good thing since they are not into chasing balls like some of the “intelligent” breeds.
-(If you do purchase one of these dogs just as a companion he may develop behavioral problems like excessive digging or escaping) They will get along with most other species if introduced early, and are usually satisfied when lying in a field watching their charges, whether sheep or goats.
+Since they are usually working dogs and not companion animals, obedience training is not an issue, which is probably a good thing since they are not into chasing balls like some of the “intelligent” breeds.
+(If you do purchase one of these dogs just as a companion, he may develop behavioral problems like excessive digging or escaping.)
+They will get along with most other species if introduced early, and they are usually satisfied when lying in a field watching their charges, whether sheep or goats.

 Like the names suggests, this dog was originally developed in Anatolia.
 They are a strong mountain dog bred in an area of Asia where dogs were expected to protect sheep from wolves, jackals, and bears.
 They will be able to handle foxes, coyotes, and feral dogs easily.

 The Anatolian shepherd looks different than most of the other livestock guard dogs.
 It is not pure white, sometimes has a black mask, and has a thicker neck and broader head than some dogs.
 They are big, up to about 70 kilograms, and look even bigger because of their thick mane.